Local Housing Allowance

 This is known as the shared-room rate.

-If you decide to move into a property with a rent that is higher than your rate of LHA, you need to pay the difference.
+If you decide to move into a property with a rent that is higher than the rate of LHA you are entitled to you will need to pay the difference.

 How often will the Housing Executive review my rate of LHA?

-Your rate of LHA will apply for one year unless your circumstances change, for example, if people join or leave your household.
+Your rate of LHA will apply indefinitely unless your circumstances change, for example, if people join or leave your household.
 In certain cases your LHA may be protected.

 How is LHA paid?